arishokri/linux-utilities/README.md

 2. To set the behavior to local time zone use `timedatectl set-local-rtc 1 --adjust-system-clock` and to revert it use `timedatectl set-local-rtc 0 --adjust-system-clock`.

 ## SSH agent service
+If your distribution does not automatically handle initialization of ssh keys, you need to create a service to accomplish that.

 The following sets up a service to initialize your ssh agents and add the keys at startup.

 1. Copy the `ssh-agent.service` file to `~/.config/systemd/user`.
 If the directory does not exist, create it.
 2. Run The following:
 ```bash